 - Communication—communicate effectively, and create an environment where effective communication can occur.

-College of Health and Human Services: Core Values
+Saint Luke’s College of Nursing and Health Sciences Core Values

-The Rockhurst University College of Health and Human Services offers a variety of baccalaureate and post-baccalaureate degrees.
+Saint Luke’s College of Nursing and Health Sciences offers a variety of baccalaureate and post-baccalaureate degrees.
 Participation in these degree programs prepares students to continue to develop knowledge and skills, foster inquiry and serve others in accordance with the Rockhurst University Mission and in their chosen profession.

-Graduates from the College of Health and Human Services are well prepared to lead lives as vibrant men and women who are committed to lifelong education, professional leadership and community service in the Jesuit tradition.
+Graduates from Saint Luke’s College of Nursing and Health Sciences are well prepared to lead lives as vibrant men and women who are committed to lifelong education, professional leadership and community service in the Jesuit tradition.

 - Promoting analytical skills and critical thinking,